-- Excess and untimely precipitation and moisture that deteriorates crop quality and forage production that forces farmers to sell livestock early.
+- Excess and untimely precipitation and moisture deteriorate crop quality and forage production which forces farmers to sell livestock early.

 - Killing frosts that delay and deplete harvests.

-- Excess moisture, snow and humidity resulting in lower harvested crops.
+- Excess moisture, snow and humidity result in lower harvested crops.

-- Crops being flattened by snowfall and wind.
+- Crops are flattened by snowfall and wind.